WELHOUS x EMMAVIE INTERVIEW

 Do you ever visit the place where you/your parents are from?

 I haven’t been back to Nigeria or Cameroon since I was 11 or 12.
 I want to go back now.
 You can’t truly know yourself until you know where you’ve come from…

-To what genres of music did a 12 year old Emmavie listen to?
+To what genres of music did a 12-year-old Emmavie listen?

 I hate to admit it, but i listened to pop and pop RnB music profusely.
 Keep in mind when i was 12, there wasn’t Soundcloud or Spotify so I literally consumed television and radio music.
 I was a HUGE fan of Justin Timberlake, Usher and all the big pop RnB stars that were popping at that time.
 And when I’d come home every day after school watch Bearman and N Dubz haha!

 I also went through a weird rock phase.
 Watching WWE wrestling with my brother I ended up getting into bands like Limp Bizkit and Linkin Park for a bit..
 It didn’t get too deep though.
 Just the hits.